 - Work on the go.
 Analysts can use filters to reach for important documents and use data analysis tools for easy workflow within the VDR system.
 This may be nearly impossible with a Physical Data Room.

-In order to understand why data room for due diligence is a necessity, we need to understand what is due diligence in the first place.
+To understand why data room for due diligence is a necessity, we need to understand what due diligence is.

 In a nutshell, due diligence is a procedure in which the selling side exposes all the files associated with the transaction while the other side takes its time to examine the files in-depth.
 Commonly, the second side of partakers includes purchasers and financiers.
 A seller looks for space where due diligence is planned to be held: here come data room services, especially data room for due diligence – environments designed for painless and risk-free preservation and exploration of the files.